-Dear Minister Phillips,
+Dear Minister Bethlenfalvy,

-On behalf our entire association, we hope you and your families are doing well and staying healthy during these challenging times.
-The Ontario Home Builders' Association (OHBA) is the voice of the residential construction industry in Ontario, representing 4,000 member companies organized into a network of 27 local associations across the province.
-OHBA members are supportive of Premier Ford's strong commitment to a post-pandemic economic and jobs recovery plan and for the opportunity to provide input on the province's Fall 2020 budget.
+On behalf of our entire association, we hope that you and your family are doing well and staying healthy during these challenging COVID-19 times.
+The Ontario Home Builders' Association is the voice of the residential construction industry in Ontario, representing 4,000 member companies organized into a network of 27 local associations across the province.
+OHBA members are supportive of Premier Ford's strong commitment to a post-pandemic economic and jobs recovery plan and for the opportunity to provide input on the province's Winter 2021 budget.

 Our members recognize that the provincial government continues to take a cautious, and methodical approach to re-opening the economy across the province with direction from Public Health Ontario.
 OHBA commends the government on the steps taken so far to ensure worker safety during this challenging time with new Ministry of Labour guidelines and increased jobsite inspections.
-OHBA members know this is "not business as usual" and will continue to enhance health, safety and sanitation COVID-19 protocols on job sites to protect workers, contractors, clients, and their families.
+OHBA members know this is "not business as usual" and will continue to enhance health, safety, and COVID-19 sanitation protocols on construction projects to protect workers, contractors, clients, and their families.
 We all want safe jobsites.

-OHBA is supportive of the government's approach of navigating a second wave of COVID-19 informed by the very best public health input and with the prime consideration being the safety and well-being of Ontarians.
-It is also important to recognize that as we bolster the economy, we will need to continue delivering housing supply, jobs and economic activity to Ontarians.
+OHBA is supportive of the government's approach of navigating the second wave of COVID-19 informed by the very best public health input and with the prime consideration being the safety and well-being of Ontarians.
+It is also important to recognize that as we bolster the economy, we will need to continue delivering housing choice and supply to thousands of #homebelievers, along with the vital jobs and economic activity created from new housing and renovation construction across Ontario.

-Following the 2007-2008 economic recession, the residential construction sector in played a key role in helping our province rebound economically by delivering housing and renovations, spurring economic activity and creating jobs across Ontario.
-Our sector is ready and able to help Ontario rebound from the economic disruption caused by COVID-19, as we did back in 2008.
+Following the 2007-2008 economic recession, the residential construction sector played a key role in helping our province rebound, spurring economic activity, and creating jobs across Ontario.
+Our sector is ready and able to help Ontario rebound from the economic disruption caused by COVID-19, just as we did back in 2008.

-The submission attached to this letter includes a number of our proposals originally shared with Ontario's Job and Recovery Committee, which will help to kickstart housing supply and provide jobs, economic opportunity and home buying supports for Ontario families.
-We hope you will give these proposals due consideration as they aim to not only support the home and renovation sector but also provide attainable housing options for Ontario #homebelievers at all stages of life.
+The submission attached to this letter includes several proposals originally shared with Ontario's Job and Recovery Committee aimed at kickstarting the Ontario economy through the residential construction sector.
+We hope you will give these proposals due consideration as they support attainable housing options for Ontario #homebelievers at all stages of life.

-Minister, we with to thank you, Premier Ford, and all of government for your focus and commitment to Ontario's economic recovery.
-We know that a collaborative approach between the construction sector and government is essential to keeping job sites safe and healthy, delivering needed housing supply, spurring economic growth, and creating good jobs in our province, because that is the #OntarioSpirit.
+Thank you, Minister, for your focus and commitment to navigating the COVID-19 pandemic and the leadership that you, Premier Ford, and the whole of government have shown to emerging from this challenge even stronger than ever.
+We know that a collaborative approach between the construction sector and government is essential to keeping jobsites safe and healthy, delivering needed housing choice and supply, spurring economic growth, and creating good jobs in our province, because that is the #OntarioSpirit.